 Another aspect of the installation may include running electrical wire to a control panel, though this step isn’t required for wireless options.
 Whatever control method is employed, properly installed automatic bollards will rise out of their rectangular casing on command and provide an effective barrier as needed and then descend back into the casing when you want them out of the way.

-As mentioned previously, automatic bollards can rely on electric, pneumatic or hydraulic power for this operation.
+As mentioned previously, automatic bollards can rely on electric, pneumatic or hydraulic power unit for this operation.
 Hydraulic is the most powerful option and is able to raise and lower the bollards within seconds of you pressing a button or entering a code.

 Why Buy Automatic Bollards from Blockaides?